The 4 Week Half Marathon Training Plan + Complete Guide

 Depending on your half marathon race goal, speed workouts may be more or less important.

-If you are just looking to finish the race, speed workouts will not bear as much importance, but if you are looking to run a decent time, you should be trying to incorporate pace work.
+If you are just looking to finish the race, speed workouts will not be as important, but if you are looking to run a decent time, you should try to incorporate pace work.

 With that said, if you have not been doing any speed workouts recently, now is not the time to jump full throttle into the two weekly hard workouts we’ve included in this 4 week half marathon training plan.

-For example, in the first week of the plan, you are scheduled to have an interval workout of 400 m repeats on the track, as well as a threshold workout later in the week with 5 x 4 minutes at your tempo pace.
+For example, in the first week of the training schedule, you have an interval workout of 400 m repeats on the track and a threshold workout later in the week with 5 x 4 minutes at your tempo pace.
+Choose just one.

 Two people jogging.